TIS2016/Narodna-transfuzna-sluzba/README.md

 It is advised to do this in python virtual environment:
 ` $ virtualenv venv/`

-To activate virtual environemnt, run:
+To activate virtual environemnt on UNIX, run:

 ` $ source venv/bin/activate`

+To activate virtual environemnt on Windows, run:

+`  .\venv\Scripts\activate`

 For the first time you have to install requirements: